An Introduction to the Fair Hiring Toolkit for Investors

 • A guide to auditing forced labor and the trafficking of migrant workers;

-• Sample management, worker and broker interviews; and
+• Sample management, worker and recruiter interviews; and

-• Guidance for reviewing supplier and broker documentation.
+• Guidance for reviewing supplier and recruiter documentation.

 Investors can point to this material in their campaigns and advocacy, and in direct dialogue with companies.
 They can also take the key messages of these tools and use them to evaluate brand compliance programs during due diligence procedures.